MINIMUM REQUIREMENTS TO PLAY IN DIVISIONS TWO & BELOW

 Toilet Facilities

-Clubs must have hygienic toilet, washing and hand-drying facilities, adequately equipped (including mirrors) and serviced, must be available for both males and females.
+Clubs should have separate toilet facilities for spectators totally seperate from any players facilities.
+Clean and hygienic toilet, washing and hand-drying facilities, adequately equipped (including mirrors) and serviced, must be available for both males and females.

 Access for spectators must be consistent with the security and privacy requirements of players and umpires.